Adelaide of Saxe-Meiningen: Queen dowager (1837–1849)

-From 1846 to 1848, Adelaide rented Cassiobury House from Lord Essex.
-During her time there, she played host to Victoria and Albert.
-Within three years, Adelaide had moved on again, renting Bentley Priory in Stanmore from Lord Abercorn.
-Semi-invalid by 1847, Adelaide was advised to try the climate of Madeira for the winter that year, for her health.
-She donated money to the poor of the island and paid for the construction of a road from Ribeiro Seco to Camara de Lobos.
+From 1846 to 1848 Adelaide rented Cassiobury House from Lord Essex.
+During her time there she played host to Victoria and Albert.
+Within three years Adelaide had moved on again, renting Bentley Priory in Stanmore from Lord Abercorn.

+Semi-invalid by 1847, Adelaide was advised to try the climate of Madeira for the winter that year.
+She gave money to the poor of the island and paid for the construction of a road from Ribeiro Seco to Camara de Lobos.
 Queen Adelaide's last public appearance was to lay the foundation stone of the church of St John the Evangelist, Great Stanmore.
 She gave the font and when the church was completed after her death, the east window was dedicated to her memory.
 She died during the reign of her niece, Queen Victoria, on 2 December 1849 of natural causes at Bentley Priory in Middlesex.
-She was interred in the Royal Vault at St. George's Chapel, Windsor.
+She was interred in the Royal Vault at St George's Chapel, Windsor.

 She wrote instructions for her funeral during an illness in 1841 at Sudbury Hall:

 I die in all humility … we are alike before the throne of God, and I request therefore that my mortal remains be conveyed to the grave without pomp or state … to have as private and quiet a funeral as possible.
 I particularly desire not to be laid out in state … I die in peace and wish to be carried to the fount in peace, and free from the vanities and pomp of this world.